Alaska's National Parks

 Board bush planes this morning for a supremely scenic flight to the east coast of Katmai National Park.
 Join guides for a full day of exploration, with a focus on viewing coastal brown bears in their natural habitat.
 The bears frequently forage along tidal flats, where foxes, bald eagles, and other wildlife can also be found.
 Enjoy lunch in the field and more time viewing bears this afternoon before our return flight to Homer.

-This morning drive to Anchorage along the Seward Highway.
-Board our flight to Cordova, nestled at the head of Orca Inlet in Prince William Sound and surrounded by beautiful glacier-carved mountains and lush forest.
+This morning drive to Whittier along the Seward Highway.
+Then take a cruise through Prince William Sound—with great views of the dozens of glaciers that tuck into the Sound’s mountain walls—to Cordova, nestled at the head of Orca Inlet.
 Spend the next two nights at Orca Adventure Lodge.

 This morning drive to the Copper River Delta and Childs Glacier, one of Alaska’s most active glaciers.
 You have the afternoon to enjoy a picnic lunch in full view of the glacier and historic Million Dollar Bridge, once the vital link from Cordova to the McCarthy and Kennicott mines.
 Return to town where you may spy bald eagles perched in the trees and sea otters playing in the water.